Feeding your guests with finger foods can be a simple, convenient option that avoids the need for serving utensils altogether.

 What type of get-together do you hope to have?
 How long will it go on?

 Do you know what time of day you’re talking about?
 How many people will be there?
 Are there a significant number of vegetarians or those who don’t eat seafood?
+Do you need to consider religion-based dietary restrictions?

 When it comes to finger food, simplicity is the main factor to consider.
 Don’t try to juggle too many tasks at once.